slub/labe/data/README.md

 * does this pattern apply to all of JSTOR? no, e.g. 1904 article does not have a DOI: https://www.jstor.org/stable/2375834
 * ieee example: https://ieeexplore.ieee.org/document/1135671, http://doi.org/10.1109/tchmt.1980.1135671

+## Joining datasets

+Options:

+We could use an online system, e.g. elasticsearch, to index the citation data and do a request for each metadata item.
+At 100 rps, we would need something like 1 week to iterate over 60M docs.
+Plus we need extra hardware to run the index - although this would be a one time cost.

+Offline version would allow to stream through the input file and amend the metadata records on the fly.
+No extra component, but OCI needs to be prepared to support this approach, e.g.

+* [ ] get oci dump; citing-cited
+* [ ] sort input by DOI
+* [ ] sort by citing; these will be the outbound refs
+* [ ] sort by cited; these will be the inbound refs